zhongqy2011/masapi/README.md

 ## Design Issues

 1. As the requirement assumes the program to be run via command line with parameters, we choose to use javascript and trigger by Node.js.
-There is no GUI provided to users.
+There is no GUI provided by the program.
 2. Below are some common functions developed which can be reused in future.
   - function yearValidation(year) - this is to validate the year input is in format "9999" and with range 1980 to current year.
   - function dateconversion(vdate) - this is to convert date format from MMM-YYYY to YYYY-MM.